Haagerup property and Kazhdan pairs via ergodic infinite measure preserving actions: Definitions and preliminaries

-\subhead Unitary representations of $G$ and Koopman representations of measure preserving actions \endsubhead Let $V=(V(g))_{g\in G}$ be a weakly continuous unitary representation of $G$ in a separable Hilbert space $\Cal H$.
+Let $V=(V(g))_{g\in G}$ be a weakly continuous unitary representation of $G$ in a separable Hilbert space $\mathcal H$.
 We will always assume that $V$ is a complexification of an orthogonal representation of $G$ in a real Hilbert space.